Dear friend of press freedom,

 Our U.S. Press Freedom Tracker documented 11 prior restraints against journalists in 2023, the most since it started tracking them in 2017.
-Prior restraints — or government orders not to publish information — have long been considered the “most serious” First Amendment violation.
+The Supreme Court has called prior restraints — or government orders not to publish information — the “most serious” First Amendment violation.
+They are almost never constitutional.

-Judges, like anyone who went to law school, should know that the Supreme Court has never approved a prior restraint against the press, even when the government alleged national security was at stake.
-And yet, courts keep entering them with little regard for the law, leaving journalists censored while often slow-moving appellate processes play out.
+And yet, courts keep entering prior restraints with little regard for the law, leaving journalists censored while often slow-moving appellate processes play out.

-Freedom of the Press Foundation Director of Advocacy Seth Stern wrote in the Columbia Journalism Review that it may be time for news outlets to reconsider complying with these unlawful orders.
-Stern argues that:
+In the Columbia Journalism Review, Freedom of the Press Foundation (FPF) Director of Advocacy Seth Stern writes that it may be time for news outlets to reconsider complying with these unlawful orders.
+As Stern argues: